Looking for your first job, but not sure where to start? You’re not alone.

 Registering is usually straightforward, just phone or email them.
 They’ll usually invite you in for an interview and ask you to bring your CV along.
 If you register with an agency keep in touch regularly so that they keep you in mind.

 Make useful work-related contacts.
 Visit careers exhibitions, job fairs, recruitment events and industry awareness days.
 In particular, look for Modern Apprenticeship events, particularly during Scottish Apprenticeship Week.
-It usually takes place in the second last week of May.
+It usually takes place around spring time every year.

 Look out for posters and social media posts advertising these events and make every effort to get along if you can.
 You might make some useful contacts.